toasterwaffle12358/lanterna-testing/self-docs/basic-file-setup.md

 //adding panel to window

 //creating gui
-//adding window to gui
+//adding window to gui and waiting
-//starting gui and waiting
 ~~~
 excluding the terminal and screen layers setup: at the top of our code, we make the smallest items, and then we make the item that it is contained within,
 and then we add our sub item to the containing item.